Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 image(raster("test.sdat"), col=SAGA_pal[[1]], zlim=zlim, main="Filtered", asp=1)
 ```

 In this example we use the same input and output file for filling in gaps.
 There are several other gap filling possibilities in SAGA GIS including Close Gaps with Spline, Close Gaps with Stepwise Resampling and Close One Cell Gaps.
-Note all of these are equally applicable to all missing pixel problems, but having <10% of missing pixels is often not much of a problem for soil mapping.
+Not all of these are equally applicable to all missing pixel problems, but having <10% of missing pixels is often not much of a problem for soil mapping.

 Another elegant way to filter the missing pixels, to reduce noise and to reduce data overlap is to use [Principal Components](http://www.rdocumentation.org/packages/stats/functions/prcomp) transformation of original data.
-This is available also via the GSIF function [spc](http://www.rdocumentation.org/packages/GSIF/functions/spc):
+This is available also via the GSIF function `spc`:

 ```r